metamath/lamp-guide/docs/index.md

 You can use the text selector to copy useful portions of any statement.
-Next to the name of each axiom or theorem is a ">" symbol which lets you can expand or hide its description.
+Next to the name of each axiom or theorem is a ">" symbol which lets you expand or hide its description.

 ![Axiom ax-5 in the explorer tab](ax-5-explorer.png)
 Let's look at axiom `ax-mp`, which is probably assertion number 5